MOISTURIZING THE SKIN

 Topical Immunomodulators (e.g. Elidel®, Protopic®) are prescribed for inflammation and itching, and can be used for short, intermittent periods of time unless otherwise directed by your physician.
 A possible side effect is a mild to moderate burning sensation.

-Biologic Drugs for Atopic Dermatitis/Eczema (e.g. dupilumab / DupixentTM) Biologic drugs for atopic dermatitis (AD) are for patients with AD (the most common form of eczema) that is moderate or severe and does not improve enough with topical medications.
+Biologic Drugs (e.g. dupilumab / DupixentTM) for atopic dermatitis (AD) are for patients with AD (the most common form of eczema) that is moderate or severe and does not improve enough with topical medications.
 Biologics for AD are taken with a needle injection under the skin.
 The medication works to stop the process of inflammation that occurs with AD.
 Speak with your doctor to learn more about biologics for AD.
 The first biologic approved in Canada for treating AD is called dupilumab (brand name DupixentTM).

 Topical Antibiotics are prescribed for secondary infection, which can worsen the eczema and may make it more difficult for the eczema to respond to treatment until the bacterial infection has been cleared.
 Topical antibiotic creams and ointments may treat localized patches of infected or resistant eczema.